filipholec/devops-workflow/lekce01.md

 ### Test
 Once a build succeeds, it is automatically deployed to a staging environment for deeper, out-of-band testing.
 The staging environment may be an existing hosting service, or it could be a new environment provisioned as part of the deployment process.
 This practice of automatically provisioning a new environment at the time of deployment is referred to as Infrastructure-as-Code (IaC) and is a core part of many DevOps pipelines.

 Once the application is deployed to the test environment, a series of manual and automated tests are performed.
-Manual testing can be traditional User Acceptance Testing (UAT) where people use the application as the customer would to highlight any issues or refinements that should be addressed before deploying into production.
+Manual testing can be traditional User Acceptance Testing (UAT) where people use the application as the end customer in order to highlight any issues or refinements that should be addressed before deploying into production.

 At the same time, automated tests might run security scanning against the application, check for changes to the infrastructure and compliance with hardening best-practices, test the performance of the application or run load testing.
 It is usually done as a new testing without interrupting the flow of developers or impacting the production environment.
-This is done because you don't want to overwrite production environment with one that is not properly tested.
+This is done because you don't want to overwrite the production environment with one that is not properly tested.

 ### Release
 The Release phase is a milestone in a DevOps pipeline — it’s the point at which we say a build is ready for deployment into the production environment.
 By this stage, each code change has passed a series of manual and automated tests, and the operations team can be confident that breaking issues and regressions are unlikely.